eighty20results/e20r-add-license-on-purchase/README.txt

 1. Configure the License Manager connection using either the WooCommerce "Settings" -> "Products" -> "Software Licenses" tab, or the Paid Memberships Pro "Memberships" -> "Software Licenses" Settings page.
 You will need to supply the Create License secret key, and the Verify License Secret key, plus the URL to the server where the Software License Manager server software is running (even if that is the same server as you're using for WooCommerce or PMPro).

 == Changelog ==

+== v2.1 ==

+* ENHANCEMENT: Updated Utilities module
+* BUG FIX: Didn't set the $e20rlm_order global for valid subscription orders when using WooCommerce
+* BUG FIX: Fatal error when received $order is empty for WooCommerce
+* BUG FIX: Fatal error when received $order is empty for PMPro

 == v2.0 ==